 Should startup founders have to deal with this paperwork?

 So, you are the founder of a fast-growing startup… should you really have to deal with paperwork like this?
 We don’t think so, and that’s why we offer tax compliance services to our clients.
 If you are working with a bookkeeper who doesn’t get startups, and who suggests that these kinds of government paperwork tasks are a good use of your time, why not consider upgrading to Kruze?
+Our accountants help San Francisco based startups deal with these kinds of issues.
 Contact us here.